JCMorente94/TextCNN-Model-for-IMDb-reviews/README.md

-# Natural Language Processing - IMBd Reviews classification.
+# Natural Language Processing - IMDb Reviews classification.

 This is a project about natural language processing for classify reviews.